aazaff/startLearn.R/beginnerConcepts.md

 	[1] 2

 	# But, I can use the sqrt() function to do this as well.
 Note that all functions have two parts.
-	# The function name - i.e., sqrt - and a set of function arguments – i.e., the object that you want
+	# The function name - e.g., sqrt - and a set of function arguments.
+Arguments are objects that you want
-	# the function to evaluate, in this case, the number 4.
+	# the function to evaluate - e.g., the number 4.
 Function arguments are always placed in
 	# parentheses.
 	> sqrt(4)
 	[1] 2